cea-trust-platform/trust-documentation/doc/source/srcs/reference/all.rst

 Parameters are:

-- **methode**  (*type:* string into ["min","max","moyenne","average","moyenne_ponderee","weighted_average","somme","sum","somme_ponderee","weighted_sum","somme_ponderee_porosite","weighted_sum_porosity","euclidian_norm","normalized_euclidian_norm","l1_norm","l2_norm","valeur_a_gauche","left_value"])   name of the reduction method:  - min for the minimum value,  - max for the maximum value,  - average (or moyenne) for a mean,  - weighted_average (or moyenne_ponderee) for a mean ponderated by integration volumes,  e.g: cell volumes for temperature and pressure in VDF, volumes around faces for velocity  and temperature in VEF,  - sum (or somme) for the sum of all the values of the field,  - weighted_sum (or somme_ponderee) for a weighted sum (integral),  - weighted_average_porosity (or moyenne_ponderee_porosite) and weighted_sum_porosity  (or somme_ponderee_porosite) for the mean and sum weighted by the volumes of the elements,  only for ELEM localisation,  - euclidian_norm for the euclidian norm,  - normalized_euclidian_norm for the euclidian norm normalized,  - L1_norm for norm L1,  - L2_norm for norm L2
+- **methode**  (*type:* string into ["min", "max", "moyenne", "average", "moyenne_ponderee", "weighted_average", "somme", "sum", "somme_ponderee", "weighted_sum", "somme_ponderee_porosite", "weighted_sum_porosity", "euclidian_norm", "normalized_euclidian_norm", "l1_norm", "l2_norm", "valeur_a_gauche", "left_value"])   name of the reduction method:  - min for the minimum value,  - max for the maximum value,  - average (or moyenne) for a mean,  - weighted_average (or moyenne_ponderee) for a mean ponderated by integration volumes,  e.g: cell volumes for temperature and pressure in VDF, volumes around faces for velocity  and temperature in VEF,  - sum (or somme) for the sum of all the values of the field,  - weighted_sum (or somme_ponderee) for a weighted sum (integral),  - weighted_average_porosity (or moyenne_ponderee_porosite) and weighted_sum_porosity  (or somme_ponderee_porosite) for the mean and sum weighted by the volumes of the elements,  only for ELEM localisation,  - euclidian_norm for the euclidian norm,  - normalized_euclidian_norm for the euclidian norm normalized,  - L1_norm for norm L1,  - L2_norm for norm L2

 - **[source]**  (*type:* :ref:`champ_generique_base`) the source field.